 }

-For fast loading images, the WordPress developers have come up with an awesome solution.
-Since version 4.4, they have implemented that browsers are automatically served the smallest possible image size via the srcset
+For fast loading images, WordPress developers have come up with an awesome solution.
+Since version 4.4, they have made it so browsers are automatically served the smallest possible image size via the srcset HTML attribute.
+This saves bandwidth, which makes everything faster.

-How to Use Media Queries (+CSS Examples)
+How to Use Media Queries for All Devices 👩🏼💻

-Alright, now we are getting down to the nitty gritty.
-In the following, we will talk in detail about how to use CSS media queries and give a number of use cases to see what they can do.
+Alright, now it’s time to get down to the nitty-gritty.
+In the following sections, we’ll discuss how to use CSS media queries and provide some use cases to demonstrate what they can do:

-Your Typical Media Query
+What a Typical Media Query Looks Like

 @media only screen and (max-width: 480px) {